BUCS Transgender Policy

 The principle of equality in sport goes further than simply complying with legislation.
 It entails taking positive steps to counteract the barriers that restrict the opportunity for students to participate equally in sport.

 BUCS encourages member institutions to work with their student sports clubs across the academic year to embody the Take A Stand campaign across their activity.
-The campaign’s charter and guidance document are two resources that members might look to consult, but please get in touch with the BUCS office on 0207 633 5080 to discuss how we can support your work further.
-1
+The campaign’s charter and guidance document are two resources that members might look to consult, but please get in touch with the BUCS Executive on 020 7633 5080 to discuss how we can support your work further.

 Rules and regulations implications

 Where international federations do not have a regulation regarding transgender athletes’ eligibility to compete, BUCS will establish due process to confirm transgender student athletes’ eligibility to participate in BUCS competition.
-Regulation 6.11 (see appendix 3), details how transgender students eligibility to participate in BUCS competitive structures is determined.
+Regulation 4.3 (see appendix 3), details how transgender students’ eligibility to participate in BUCS competitive structures is determined.

-BUCS recognises the IOC guidelines published following the November 2015 Consensus Meeting of the International Olympic Committee’s Medical Commission 3, but has designed regulation 6.11 to optimise inclusion and fair competition for all students.
+BUCS recognises the IOC guidelines published following the November 2015 Consensus Meeting of the International Olympic Committee’s Medical Commission3, but has designed regulation 4.3 to optimise inclusion and fair competition for all students.

 Please note that BUCS will treat all personal information relevant to any assessments confidentially as per the Gender Recognition Act 20044.